Potter County, South Dakota: Unincorporated area

-Townships
+Unorganized territories

 The county has no organized townships.
 It is divided into three areas of unorganized territory: West Potter, Central Potter, and East Potter.

 Politics

 Like most of South Dakota outside of Native American counties, Potter County has been predominantly Republican throughout most of the state's history.
-Only three Democrats – William Jennings Bryan, Franklin D. Roosevelt and Lyndon Johnson – have carried the county as of 2020, and since Jimmy Carter in 1976 no Democrat has passed forty percent of the county's vote.
+Only three Democrats – William Jennings Bryan, Franklin D. Roosevelt and Lyndon Johnson – have carried the county as of 2024, and since Jimmy Carter in 1976 no Democrat has passed forty percent of the county's vote.